Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Fluid limits in the transient phase

+\begin{remark}[Proof Strategy] Following the approach of \cite{neal_optimal_2012}, we analyse the behaviour of the process averaged over $n^{\delta}$ time.
+The $0 < \delta < 1$ is chosen small enough to freeze the position process during $(t, t+n^{\delta})$, i.e. $X^n_{t + n^{\delta}} \approx X^n_t$.
+And large enough so that at time $t + n^{\delta}$, the $V^n_t$ process converges to its invariant distribution conditional on $X^n_t$.
+The effective drift of $X^n_t$ is then given by the expected velocity with respect to this conditional invariant distribution.
+This averaging method is the one presented in \cite{pavliotis_multiscale_2008} (and recently applied in \cite{bierkens_scaling_2025}) based on first-order expansion of the generators of Markov processes.
+However, we employ a different proof using explicit couplings of the fast process as in \cite{Luczak_Norris_2013, neal_optimal_2012}.
+Furthermore, as one may observe from the proof, the ODE approximation in Theorem \ref{thm:transient} is not special to the Bayesian settings.
+Given sufficient smoothness of the switching rates $\lambda^n_i$, similar holds true as long as $\lambda^n_i = O(n^{\beta})$ and the position process moves at a speed $n^{\alpha}$ for some $\alpha < \beta$. \end{remark}

-where $\lambda$ is the asymptotic switching rate from Proposition \ref{propo:rates} and $S_i(x; y) = \nabla_{x, i}\log f(y; x)$.
-In the large $n$ limit, the function $b$ entirely characterizes the dynamics of the Zig-Zag trajectories.
+In the large $n$ limit, the asympotitc drift $b$ in \eqref{eq:limiting_drift} entirely characterizes the dynamics of the Zig-Zag trajectories.
 To understand the effect of different sub-sampling schemes, it is sufficient to understand how the denominator $\lambda_i(x, -\bs{1}_d) + \lambda_i(x, \bs{1}_d)$ behaves in each situation.
 For the canonical Zig-Zag,

 for all $x$ such that the expectation is non-zero.
-This corresponds to the optimal speed achievable by the Zig-Zag process i.e. $\pm 1$.
+Once again, this corresponds to the optimal speed achievable by the Zig-Zag process i.e. $\pm 1$.
 Now suppose the subsample size $m$ is fixed.
 Then,

 where $Y_1, \dots, Y_m \overset{iid}{\sim} P$.
 Similarly, for Zig-Zag with control variates the denominator is given, when the expectation is non-zero, by

 where $Y_1, \dots, Y_m \overset{iid}{\sim} P$ and $X^*$ is as in Assumption \ref{assum:reference}.